shiyunc/data-systems/app/azure.md

 2. Private
 3. Hybrid

-Cloud computing has three main cloud service models.
+Azure cloud computing provides three main cloud service models.
 It is also known as "shared responsibility model" which the user responsibility depends on the cloud service type:

 1. SaaS (software as a service) > End users
 2. PaaS (platform as a service) > Application developers